myamiri/Anomaly-Detection-Models-for-Imbalanced-Datasets/README.md

 The dataset contains the credit information from more than 30000 clients with multiple attributes including marital status, education, age, and payment history, etc.
 The classes were imbalanced.To make my dataset balanced,I used downsampling method.
-You can see the imbalance of the dataset with this plot:
+You can see the imbalance of the dataset with this plot :

 ![ana1](https://user-images.githubusercontent.com/33470542/81461380-47ce6380-9179-11ea-994e-3c7ecca1fc7a.png)

 # Modeling

-I compare four unsupervised Anomaly Detection Models: Elliptic Envelope, Isolation Forest, OneClass SVM and Local Outlier Factor.
+I compared four Unsupervised Anomaly Detection Models: Elliptic Envelope, Isolation Forest, OneClass SVM and Local Outlier Factor.
 Our strategy employs two noteworthy approaches.
-First, we try to train our model using just majority class as inliers.
-Second, we use both classes for train our models.
+First, I tried to train the models using just majority class as inliers.
+Second, I used both classes for train the models.
-Also I used two methods for finding hyperparameters:GridSearch and BayesianOptimization.
+Also I used two methods for finding hyperparameters :  GridSearch and BayesianOptimization.

 # Result

-I fould that EllipticEnvelope performed better than Isolation Forest,OneClass SVM and Local Outlier Factor on both methods, and in first method, f1 score is better for minority class in EllipticEnvelope model.
+I fould that Elliptic Envelope performed better than Isolation Forest,OneClass SVM and Local Outlier Factor on both methods, and in the first method, f1 score is better for minority class in Elliptic Envelope model.

-The confusion matrix when I trained Elliptic Envelope model on both classes:
+The confusion matrix when I trained Elliptic Envelope model on just one class :

 ![ana3](https://user-images.githubusercontent.com/33470542/81461401-78160200-9179-11ea-997b-4343036fb09b.png)

-The confusion matrix when I trained Elliptic Envelope model on just one class:
+The confusion matrix when I trained Elliptic Envelope model on both classes :

 ![ana2](https://user-images.githubusercontent.com/33470542/81461416-94b23a00-9179-11ea-95a0-607ab3aca2de.png)

-Using BayesianOptimization gave me better model in comparision with GridSearch despite of its speed.
-BayesianOptimization is not a time consuming method and we can find the hyperparameters very quickly
+Using BayesianOptimization gave me better result in comparision with GridSearch and I found the hyperparameters very quickly.